Robin-WZQ/T2IShield/README.md

 - [2024/7/18] We release the paper in the Arxiv.
 - [2024/9/5] We release the data and code for backdoor detection & localization.
 - [2025/4/22] Our new detection framework are released at [DAA](https://github.com/Robin-WZQ/DAA), where it shows a significant improvement compared to T2IShield across five backdoor scenarios.
+- [2025/11/29] Now we release [AMDET](https://github.com/Robin-WZQ/AMDET), a model-level detection method for Vision Language Pretrained Models.
+It can detect and recover the backdoor trigger and target for the Rickrolling attack, relying solely on benign samples.

 ## 👀 Overview